OpenModelica/openmodelica-library-testing-action/README.md

 # openmodelica-library-testing Action

-This GitHub action setups OpenModelicaLibraryTesting scripts and run them on a provided Modelica package and publishes a webpage containing HTML results.
+This GitHub action setups OpenModelicaLibraryTesting scripts and run them on a provided Modelica package and returns a summary of the test report.

+The action will set output variables that can be checked if all test passed.

 ## Inputs